-- Cruise lines will provide access to all Belizean Government entities (utilizing adequate PPE's) to provide ship clearances. - MOHW will review the Maritime Declaration of Health before issuing green light for Government officers to board the ship. - All Government officers must abide by the necessary health protocols onboard the ship and wear necessary PPE's.
+- Cruise lines will provide access to the Boarding Party (Customs, Immigration, BAHA, Ministry of Health and Wellness, and Belize Ports Authority), utilizing adequate PPE's, to provide ship clearances. - Some Boarding Party agencies may carry out a virtual clearance process. - MOHW will review the Maritime Declaration of Health before issuing green light for Government officers to board the ship. - All Government officers must abide by the necessary health protocols onboard the ship and wear necessary PPE's.